guusj/books/Warbreaker_BrandonSanderson.md

 Vivenna kept walking.
 Jewels trailed her somewhere in the crowd.
 The woman was good—Vivenna only rarely caught a glimpse of her, and that was because she’d been told where to look.
 She never saw Denth.
 He was there somewhere, far too stealthy for her to spot.
 As she reached the end of the street and turned around to walk back, she did catch sight of Clod.
 The Lifeless stood as still as one of the D’Denir statues that lined the gardens, impassively watching the crowds pass.
 Most of the people ignored him.
 Denth was right.
 Lifeless weren’t plentiful, but they also weren’t uncommon.
 Several walked through the market carrying packages for their owners.
 None of these were as muscular or as tall as Clod—Lifeless came in as many shapes and sizes as people.
 They were put to work guarding shops.
 Acting as packmen.
 Sweeping the walkway.
 All around her.
 She continued to walk, and she caught a brief glimpse of Jewels in the crowd as she passed. _How does she manage to look so relaxed?_ Vivenna thought.
 Each of the mercenaries looked as calm as if they were at a leisurely picnic.
-_Don’t think about the danger_, Vivenna thought, clinching her fists.
+_Don’t think about the danger_, Vivenna thought, clenching her fists.
 She focused on the gardens.
 The truth was, she was a little jealous of the T’Telirites.
 People lounged, sitting on the grass, lying in the shade of trees, their children playing and laughing.
 D’Denir statues stood in a solemn line, arms upraised, weapons at the ready, as if in defense of the people.
 Trees climbed high into the sky, spreading branches that grew strange flowerlike bundles.
 Wide-petaled flowers bloomed in planters; some of them were actually Tears of Edgli.
 Austre had placed the flowers where he wanted them.
 To cut and bring them back, to use them to adorn a room or house, was ostentation.
 Yet was it ostentatious to plant them in the middle of the city, where all were free to enjoy them?
 She turned away.
 Her BioChroma continued to sense the beauty.
 The density of life in one area made a sort of buzz inside her chest.
 _No wonder they like to live so close together_, she thought, noticing how a group of flowers scaled in color, fanning toward the inside of their planter. _And if you’re going to live this compactly, the only way to see nature would be to bring it in._